KISRDevelopment/Full-Stack-Dev/introduction.rst

     #.
 JavaScript.
     #.
 Dart.

+Also, The developer should make him/her self familiar with internationalization and localization solution, network protocols, and data serializer methods.
+The main objective of full stack engineer is to keep every part of the system running smoothly.

 .. figure:: _static/stackoverflow.png
+    :alt: stackoverflow job post

-  :alt: This image shows a job position at stackoverflow® definition of the term.
+    This image shows a job position at stackoverflow definition of the term.